 - Scrutinize “experts” whose training and consulting primarily evolve around free government manuals, publications, etc., and consultants who charge thousands of dollars for what you could get for free in your own community.
 Why in the world would any school district pay thousands of dollars for trainers who come in and regurgitate the contents of federal and state government reports, academic studies, and other publications available to school districts for free?

-Real school security and crisis preparedness specialists should have school-specific security and crisis preparedness experience, and school-specific services to offer.
+Credible and truly independent school security and emergency preparedness specialists should have school-specific security and emergency preparedness experience, and school-specific services to offer.
 Education resources are limited and they should only be used for qualified, professional resources with the necessary experience and expertise to be of maximum assistance to our schools.

 A truly competent, professional consulting business should be able and willing to identify itself up front!
 Truly established experts will have lengthy qualifications of frontline experience working in and with K-12 schools, established professional and legitimate publications in the field, well-established written references, high-public visibility in their field (conference presenters in their field, quoted in professional industry publications and other media, etc.), and related traits.

-There are a number of qualified school safety consultants working at a national level in the United States.
-There are also far too many self-promotional, overnight expert who present both safety and liability risks to school leaders.
+There are many qualified school safety consultants working at a national level in the United States.
+There are an increasing number of security hardware, product, and technology vendors trying to sway well-intended but less informed school administrators to buy their goods.
+There are also far too many opportunists who present both safety and liability risks to school leaders.